Belief Bias Identification

 Let an agent observe a signal $S = \{s_1, ..., s_n\}$ consisting of the realization of $n$ independent and identically distributed Bernoulli trials.
 Let $p$ denote the probability of success of each trial ($s_i=1$) and $1-p$ denote the probability of each failure ($s_i=0$).
 For such data generating process (DGP), the likelihood function is the probability mass function of a binomial distribution with parameters $(n,p)$:

 where $k = {\sum_{i=1}^{n}s_i}$ and $(n - k)$ are the number of successes and failures in the DGP respectively.

 Let $\Omega = (0,1)$ be the set of possible values that $p$ may take,\footnote{The state-space set $\Omega$ can have two different interpretations.
 One could either consider an agent who is not uncertain about her own beliefs, or one who is indeed uncertain about her own beliefs (à la cognitive uncertainty \citep{enke2023cognitive}).
-In the former case, the set $\Omega$ would specify the state-space of an agent who forms beliefs over every possible realisation of the objective parameter $p \in (0,1)$.
+In the former case, the set $\Omega$ would specify the state-space of an agent who forms beliefs over every possible realization of the objective parameter $p \in (0,1)$.
 In the latter case, the agent would form beliefs over a binary state-space (whether the signal $s_i$ takes value $1$ or $0$), and the set $\Omega$ would, in this case, represent the subjective state-space ($p$), which describes the set of possible states where the agent expresses uncertainty about her own beliefs.
-Both alternatives are contemplated in this model.} and let a prior belief $\pi(p)$ be beta distributed with prior parameters $(a_0,b_0)$.
+The model is agnostic to either one of these interpretations.} and let a prior belief $\pi(p)$ be beta distributed with prior parameters $(a_0,b_0)$.
 Namely,

 where $a_0$, $b_0$ $ > 0$, and $B(.)$ is the beta function.